-5 of the most difficult interview questions commonly asked and how to answer
+5 difficult interview questions and how to answer them

 1) "Tell me a bit about yourself?"